 - A first-degree burn is superficial and only affects the exterior layer of skin.
 The symptoms of this injury are also typically minor, including tolerable pain, white plaque and redness.

 - With a second-degree burn, the outer and deeper layers of skin are affected.
 In addition to the symptoms listed above, these burns also cause blistering.
 If the nerves are damaged, the injury can cause severe pain.

 - If third-degree burns occur, the outermost layer of the skin is completely burned away.
 Lower layers are also affected and even the bones and muscles can suffer damage.
 A third-degree burn always results in severe scarring, as well as the loss of skin.
 This level of burn is often life-threatening.

-Maritime law is specifically designed to protect workers with dangerous jobs from suffering a personal injury in New Orleans.
+Maritime law is specifically designed to protect workers with dangerous jobs from suffering a personal injury in Louisiana.
 Your right to maintenance and cure means your employer has to pay all related costs to the burn injury.
 If your accident was the result of negligence from your employer, you have the right to sue and recover damages.

 If you need help filing a lawsuit and receiving the compensation you deserve after a burn accident, contact us today.